 For the latest information on exploration and relevant disclosures under JORC 2012, please refer to our quarterly reports and ASX releases.
 Below is a brief outline of our current exploration projects.

 OZ Minerals made an initial commitment to acquire airborne electromagnetic (AEM) data over the tenement package; this was completed in Q3 2019.
-In early 2020 OZ Minerals elected to proceed with the project, and has committed to drilling a number of high ranked targets.
+In 2020 OZ Minerals elected to proceed with the project, and will complete drilling a number of high ranked targets by end 2021.